-Passenger transportation is our largest business stream, accounting for 42.3% of our total revenue and 44.9% of our railroad and related business revenue in 2017.
+Passenger transportation accounted for 25.2% of our total revenue and 26.7% of our revenue from railway businesses in 2020.
 Our passenger train services can be categorized as follows:

-- transportation business of Guangzhou-Shenzhen inter-city express trains;

-- long-distance trains; and

-- Through Trains in Hong Kong.
+- transportation business of Guangzhou-Shenzhen intercity express trains; - long-distance trains; - Through Trains in Hong Kong; and - Other revenue from passenger transportation.